margaretmf/margaretmf.github.io/blog.md

 ---

 ## BLOG
-Currently, we are living through [the age of the algorithm](https://maisonneuve.org/article/2011/05/9/age-algorithm/), with this blog, I hope to take the time to publish some of the ways in which I work with data in my day to day life.
+Currently, we are living through [the age of the algorithm](https://maisonneuve.org/article/2011/05/9/age-algorithm/), and in this blog are published words on the data I choose to explore in addition to the thoughts around the social impact of data.

 <br>